Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 Behemoth provides a versatile unit; his 5/5 stats alongside trample (which deals pierce damage through blockers) help in battle while his monarch ability lets your lands tap for additional mana while you're king of the hill!
 His six mana cost may turn some away, but thanks to green's various ramping and free-creature gimmicks like "Norwood Priestess" and "Mosswort Bridge", you'll have Behemoth out before you know it.

 Trample is useful in general, but particularly so with monarch, as it lets you easily land combat damage on your foe to reclaim your title if stolen.
-Competent in ramp, monarch, and even dinosaur decks (the lizard type qualifies as such), Behemoth has won me several games and remains one of my favorite green cards, especially since he costs less than three dollars!
+Competent in ramp, monarch, and even dinosaur decks (the lizard type qualifies as such), Behemoth has won me several games and remains one of my favorite green cards, especially since he costs less than six dollars!

 How to Support Monarch Cards in Magic

-Now that we've examined several princely powers, here's some ideas on how to support them.
+Now that we've examined several princely powers, here are some ideas on how to support them.
 As mentioned earlier, you can circumvent higher mana costs with free creature cards, and you don't have to worry about defending creatures due to monarch's ongoing nature.
 However, you do want to guard your life points, so withhold some monsters when attacking (or use ones with vigilance), maintaining blockers to stave off incoming strikes.

 High-toughness walls help guard your life, and several popular enchantments like "Ghostly Prison" and "Propaganda" discourage foes from swinging, prolonging your status.
 Monarch remains one of my favorite Magic mechanics for its combat-rewarding boosts, and I hope to see it appear on more units.
-But for now, as we eagerly await Wizards of the Coast's next expansion of monarch monsters, vote for your favorite card and I'll see you at our next MTG countdown!
+But for now, as we eagerly await Wizards of the Coast's next expansion of monarch monsters, vote for your favorite card, and I'll see you at our next MTG countdown!

 © 2018 Jeremy Gill